rowcased/rowcased.github.io/codewars_page.md

 One of the greatest features of Codewars is that it is mostly maintained by an unofficial network of moderators (power-users) that have earned site privilages through earning honor points.
 However, members that abuse their authority can be banned.
 On any given day I may take part in a variety of activities to help maintain the site and improve its overall quality.

-* create / resolve kata issues
 * answer questions for newer members
-* directly edit / update live kata production code
+* create / resolve posted kata issues
 * vote and rank new beta kata submissions
-* approve / reject kata or their translations
-*
 * report unethical / forbidden behavior
+* directly edit live kata production code
+* approve / reject kata or translations

 <a href="https://rowcased.github.io/">(return to portfolio)</a>